man > perlcall(1)

 local temporary, "err_tmp", since "ERRSV" is a macro that calls a function, and

-"SvTRUE(ERRSV)" would end up calling that function multiple times.
+SvTRUE(ERRSV) would end up calling that function multiple times.

-true.
-This is necessary because whenever a call_* function invoked with
+This is necessary because whenever a call_* function invoked with G_EVAL|G_SCALAR

-G_EVAL|G_SCALAR returns an error, the top of the stack holds the value undef.
-Because
+returns an error, the top of the stack holds the value undef.
+Because we want the

-stack be tidied up by removing the undef.
+up by removing the undef.

 Using G_KEEPERR

-Consider this rather facetious example, where we have used an XS version of the
+Consider this rather facetious example, where we have used an XS version of the call_Subtract

-call_Subtract example above inside a destructor:
+example above inside a destructor:

 package Foo;